Gorgo, Queen of Sparta: Children

 She had at least one son by Leonidas I, Pleistarchus, co-king of Sparta from 480 BC to his death in 458 BC.

 Her son was a minor at his father's death, so his uncle Cleombrotus (died 480 BC) and his first cousin and heir Pausanias (r.
 480–479 BC) acted as his regent and tutor.
 Pausanias was the architect of the combined Greek victory at the Battle of Plataea (479 BC).
 After Pausanias fell into disfavor and was accused of plotting treason, Pleistarchus ruled with the other king of Sparta, Leotychidas II (and then his grandson Archidamus) until his death 459/458 BC.

 In popular culture

 In the 1962 film The 300 Spartans, Gorgo was portrayed by Greek actress and future politician Anna Synodinou.

 She makes a minor appearance in the 1998 comic series 300 by Frank Miller, who was heavily inspired by the aforementioned film.
 In the 2006 motion picture adaptation of the comic, 300, English actress Lena Headey plays Gorgo.
 In this version, she is more politically involved and has a prominent role in the events preceding and during the war with Persia.
 Headey reprised her role in the 2014 sequel, 300: Rise of an Empire.

-She appears as a leader of the Greek civilization in Civilization 6.
-She appears as the second leader of the Greeks with Pericles, instead Gorgo builds culture through combat.
+Gorgo appears as one of two leaders of the Greek civilization in the video game Civilization VI, alongside Pericles.
+While Pericles focuses on cultural development, Gorgo's playstyle emphasizes generating culture through combat, in reference to Sparta's history of military conquest.